pagalvin/tsbook/README.md

 # Introduction

 Greetings and welcome to my humble book on TypeScript.
-You may be asking, "do we really need another book on TypeScript?"
-I have two answers to that question.
-First, "who cares?"
-I feel like doing it and so, I will ;\).
-More seriously \(but not \*much\* more seriously\), I say "yes" and this is where it gets mildly complicated.
-Why "yes?"

 As I write these words, the front-end development community finds its popularity growing, its options bigger and wider than ever before and the opportunity to build truly amazing stuff just gets better every day.
 It's relatively easy to build front-end applications from an SDLC perspective and particularly when you compare your classic server-side SDLC experience.
 At least one major framework pushes you hard into using TypeScript \(Angular\) and others provide TypeScript-friendly .
 Many, many pure JS libraries have been convert to or at least made to be TypeScript-friendly.
 Let's back up this claim with some hard numbers: